M7OCM/890/README.md

 FM Broadcast

-Default 0/FM.
-The FM frequency appears in the upper status bar.
+Default 0/FM, toggle on/off.
+To clear frequency, "off" then Menu key.
+The 4 digit FM frequency now appears in the upper left part of the status bar.
 It works the same as stock just without the garbage graphics.
-Turn on FM Standby (menu) and you can list to FMB, scan or search and when a signal is present the FM radio will mute, then continue until another signal appears - pretty cool!.
+Turn on FM Standby, Menu-19 and you can listen to FMB while scanning/searching.
+When a signal is present the FM radio will mute, then continue until another signal appears - pretty cool!

 ## Features in v2.0.9+